rwth-iat/rte_opcua_example/README.md

 ![UaExpert Screenshot](doc/uaexpert-screenshot-adresspace-functionchart-without-trafo.png "UaExpert screenshot showing the adress space of the generic transformation of a functionchart")
 ![UaExpert Screenshot](doc/uaexpert-screenshot-adresspace-functionchart.png "UaExpert screenshot showing the adress space of the demo transformation of a functionchart")

+The custom `interface` class in the demo library, which is derived from the abstract interface in the opcua library, contains a transformation, which is defined in `trafo.c`.
+Transformations are encapsulated in custom OPC UA nodestores.
-The custom transformation in the demo library, changes the OPC UA representation of every functioncharts generically by:
+The demo transformation changes the OPC UA representation of every functioncharts generically by:

 * removing some variables except for `actimode`
 * creating two virtual (=only in OPC UA seen) folders: `STATUS` and `OPERATIONS`